shaksiwnl/ios-signer-unraid/README.md

 1. [Open](https://github.com/settings/tokens/new) the Personal access token generation page
 2. Select (grant) the `workflow` scope
 3. Generate the token
-4. Copy the token and put it in a safe place (notpad etc)
+4. Copy the token and put it in a safe place (notepad etc)

 This is the token you need for your `ios-signer-service`'s builder configuration.

-### Generate a Apple Dev Cerificate
+### Generate a Apple Dev Certificate

 The certificate is a file with an extension `.p12`.
 To obtain it, follow the instructions below: